martkist/freech-html/README.md

         git commit -m "fix of #12345: bad foobarizer" && git push

-6. Now open a pull request from branch 'YOURNICKNAME:my-awesome-fix' to 'miguelfreitas:blaster' on GitHub.
+6. Now open a pull request from branch 'YOURNICKNAME:my-awesome-fix' to 'martkist:blaster' on GitHub.

 7. Once the request is accepted, switch back to 'blaster' and track changes in upstream repo:

-        git remote add upstream https://github.com/miguelfreitas/twister-html.git  # this is one-off setup git fetch upstream && git checkout blaster git merge upstream/blaster  # you should get a fast-forward message here git push
+        git remote add upstream https://github.com/martkist/freech-html.git  # this is one-off setup git fetch upstream && git checkout blaster git merge upstream/blaster  # you should get a fast-forward message here git push